pears-for-book-research/PeARS-federated/README.md

 SPDX-License-Identifier: AGPL-3.0-only
 -->

-# PeARS Federated
+# PeARS-for-book-research

 ## Important info

-*PeARS Federated* is a version of PeARS for federated use.
-Admins create PeARS instances that users can join to contribute to the index.
+*PeARS for book research* is a fork of PeARS-federated (https://github.com/PeARSearch/PeARS-federated/).

-*PeARS Federated* is provided as-is.
+The software is provided as-is.
 Before you use it, please check the rules of your country on crawling Web content and displaying snippets.
 And be a good netizen: do not overload people's servers while indexing!

 ## Installation and Setup